kogakure/website-11ty-stefanimhoff.de/src/posts/2021/devonthink-obsidian-for-note-taking.md

 Articles I save always as Markdown to my reference database for later reference.
 The DEVONthink capture feature is one of the most useful features I know.
 It grabs the article, cleans it from advertising and layout elements, and converts it Markdown, including all links.

-I use the Markdown highlight feature (`==hightlight==`) to mark interesting parts of the text.
+I use the Markdown highlight feature (`==highlight==`) to mark interesting parts of the text.
 These parts get converted into permanent notes in Obsidian.
 To remember where I got the note from I create a new entry in a [BibDesk](https://bibdesk.sourceforge.io/) database (which lives inside my Obsidian vault in a subfolder) and add the reference key to the note.

 I tag my notes with hashtags (`#tag`) which I convert to system tags with DEVONthink.